Tirzepatide versus Semaglutide for weight loss

 Similarities between tirzepatide and semaglutide

-Tirzepatide and semaglutide are approved weight loss injections that work by targeting the receptors of specific hormones that are released when you eat, specifically glucagon-like peptide-1 (GLP-1).
+Tirzepatide and semaglutide are approved weight loss treatments that work by targeting the receptors of specific hormones that are released when you eat, specifically glucagon-like peptide-1 (GLP-1).

 GLP-1 works by signalling to your body to create more insulin to manage rising blood glucose levels.
 It also signals to your brain that you are full, so you stop eating.